8 minute read

 random-scribbles

-I have been keeping it embarrassingly simple and using Apple Books as my viewer and annotator, and icloud as my storage.
-However, I have grown to the point where I have so many it’s hard to keep track and search through previous papers.
-It also doesn’t help that the number of papers published per month grows exponentially, with arXiv for example almost doubling in 2020 (at about 14000) to 24000 in 2025: arvxiv graph.
+Previously, a simple setup using Apple Books and iCloud (for storage) was utilized.
+However, the collection has grown to a point where it’s hard to keep track and search through previous papers.
+It also doesn’t help that the number of papers published per month grows exponentially, with arXiv for example almost doubling in 2020 (at about 14000) to 24000 in 2025:

-I’m currently at 432 pdfs totalling at 2.4GB with this file size distribution (note the x-axis is logarithmic, in powers of two) 1:
+Unfortunately, after getting these setup, an additional problem was encountered.
+The 432 PDFs total 2.4GB with this file size distribution (note the x-axis is logarithmic, in powers of two) 1:

 file sizes

-Given it’s pretty easy to switch storage servers with Zotero (so I can change my mind later), I decided instead to run this out of my home server for now.
+Given it’s pretty easy to switch storage servers with Zotero, it was decided to run this out of a home server for now.
 However, doing so poses great risk and most of the work in getting this done right has nothing to do with the webserver itself but the security around it.
-This blog post will show you how to accomplish this.
+This post will demonstrate how to accomplish this in a secure way.

-Before you begin, obviously, you need a server.
-It can be as simple as a raspberry pi connected to a 64GB usb drive, up to you.
+A server is required.
+It can be as simple as a raspberry pi connected to a 64GB usb drive, depending on preference.

-Step 2: Install Tailscale On All Your Connected Devices
+Step 2: Install Tailscale On All Connected Devices

 Get tailscale.
 It’s free and quite powerful.
-You’ll need it installed on both the device that hosts the webDAV server and the devices that connect to it.
+Installation is required on both the device that hosts the webDAV server and the devices that connect to it.

-On your tailscale network, your devices will have names like machine-name.tailnet-name.ts.net.
+On the Tailscale network, devices will have names like machine-name.tailnet-name.ts.net.

-TIP: I recommend naming your devices something simple, like workstation or raspberrypi.
+TIP: Naming devices something simple is recommended, like workstation or raspberrypi.
 Try avoiding personally identifiable information like johndoe as this information will appear in a public ledger of https certificates (see here).

 Step 3: Get an HTTPS certificate for your server

-1. Enable https certificates for your tailnet here.
+1. Enable https certificates for the tailnet here.

 2. On the machine that will serve the files, run: